Waste management in Taiwan: Waste collection and disposal

+Taiwan's limited space to build trash incinerators and landfills were recognized as a problem, but from the 1980s and as late as 1996, waste was freely placed in the streets for collection.
+At the time, Taiwan had five incinerators in operation; at full capacity, only 10% of annual combustible waste was disposed of via incineration.
+Other methods of garbage disposal placed a large amount of stress on existing landfills.
+In 1997, the Environmental Protection Administration tracked the usage of 316 landfills.
+Of these landfills, 82 were full and another 55 were closed during that year because they were too close to rivers.

+In the 1990s, the government began enforcing waste sorting procedures.
 People are responsible for bringing their own trash to the collection point.
 In some areas such as Taipei City, nonrecyclables must be collected in colour-coded bags that can be bought at convenience stores.
 Raw food waste is processed to be further used as fertilizer by farmers.
 Cooked food waste is processed to be further turned into food for livestock.
 Not all recyclables are collected daily; the most common recyclables have a specially designated pickup day.
 There are 33 items considered recyclable, which in turn fall into 13 categories.

 Garbage collection trucks are known to play music to alert people of their presence at collection points.
 Songs played include Tekla Bądarzewska-Baranowska's "Maiden's Prayer" and Ludwig van Beethoven's "Für Elise."
 Starting in 2003, recycling trucks played Hou Dejian's composition, "Any Empty Wine Bottles for Sale?" as first recorded by Su Rui for the 1983 film Papa, Can You Hear Me Sing.
+Trucks picking up waste from indigenous areas play indigenous folk tunes.
 Christmas music is played during Christmas, and at Chinese New Year, recordings of Chinese traditional tunes play.
 Local governments have occasionally changed the garbage collection song.
 Other prerecorded tracks played on the trucks include short English-language lessons.